 Following the Merger, any ratings downgrades, or the potential for ratings downgrades, of RenaissanceRe or its subsidiaries could adversely affect RenaissanceRe's ability to market and distribute products and services and successfully compete in the marketplace, which could have a material adverse effect on its business, financial condition and operating results, as well as the market price for RenaissanceRe Common Shares.
-For example, a downgrade may increase RenaissanceRe's cost of borrowing, may negatively impact RenaissanceRe's ability to raise additional debt capital, may negatively impact RenaissanceRe's ability to successfully compete in the marketplace and may negatively impact the willingness of counterparties to deal with RenaissanceRe, each of which could have a material adverse effect on the business, financial condition and results of operations of RenaissanceRe following the Merger and the market value of RenaissanceRe Common Shares.
-In addition, most of the reinsurance contracts of each of RenaissanceRe's and Platinum's reinsurance subsidiaries contain provisions that would allow ceding companies to terminate the contract or demand security following a downgrade in financial strength ratings below specified levels by one or more rating agencies.
+For example, a downgrade may increase RenaissanceRe's cost of borrowing, may negatively impact RenaissanceRe's ability to raise additional debt capital, may negatively impact RenaissanceRe's ability to successfully compete in the marketplace and may negatively impact the willingness of counterparties to deal with RenaissanceRe's ability to successfully compete in the marketplace and may negatively impact the willingness of counterparties to deal with RenaissanceRe, each of which could have a material adverse effect on the business, financial condition, most of the reinsurance contracts of each of RenaissanceRe's and Platinum's reinsurance subsidiaries contain provisions that would allow ceding companies to terminate the contract or demand security following a downgrade in financial strength ratings below specified levels by one or more rating agencies.
 RenaissanceRe cannot predict the extent to which this termination right would be exercised, if at all; however, the effect of such termination could have a significant and negative effect on RenaissanceRe's financial condition and results of operations following the Merger.
 Even in the absence of contractual provisions, numerous cedents and brokers prefer to secure coverage or assign preferential allocations to the highest rated reinsurers, and accordingly, any decrease in ratings could adversely affect the ability of the combined company to access the businesses it will seek to underwrite.